josh-kennedy-7/cmu_msba_team_4_2022/README.md

 ### Built With

-The models, research, and findings were developed using the f
+The models, research, and findings were developed using the following packages:

 * [d2l](http://d2l.ai/)
 * [PyTorch](https://pytorch.org/)